Gardusio/Fingerprint-Spoofing/analysis/lab2_analysis.md

 - The Genuine set shows more variance for this feature [G_var: 1,43, C_var: 0.57].

-Taken alone, this feature can't provide a good decision boundary.
+Taken alone, this feature can't provide a good decision boundary since there's a large overlap between the two classes.

 #### Feature 2
 - The histogram for feature 2 shows both classes have a good approximation of a gaussian as the distribution for this feature.
-There's one mode around the mean for both.

-The situation is dual with respect of feature 1
+There's one mode around the mean for both, but the situation is dual with respect of feature 1

 - There's a large overlap around zero, that is approximately the mean of both classes [G_mean: -0.0085, C_mean: 0.018].
 Counterfeits values for f2 can take all the values of Genuines and more.
 Counterfeits set shows it can reach greather absolute values for this feature (Fake's never reach around 4/-4)<br>